top of page

 Background

 One of the most pressing challenges facing Afghan women today is the inability to access education and career opportunities.
-The absence of formalized education for an entire generation of half the Afghan population presents major challenges to the country's ability to progress, and innovative solutions need to be implemented in order to effect change.
+The absence of formalized education for an entire generation of half the Afghan population presents major challenges to the country's ability to progress, and innovative solutions need to be implemented to effect change.

 Deliverables & Impact